finos/symphony-bdk-python/docs/configuration.md

 the bot connects to.
 - `keyManager` contains information like host, port, scheme, context, proxy... of the key manager which manages the key token of the bot.
+- `ssl` contains the path to the truststore in pem format for SSL verification.
 - `bot` contains information about the bot like the username, the private key for authenticating the service account on pod.
 - `app` contains information about the extension app that the bot will use like